TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > of your surroundings:
 > - an impossibly large mountain island with a sprawling shore of
 >   glowing warm lights and tall white buildings
-> - two distant tall-ships, one in the North West and one towards the
+> - two distant tall-ships, one in the north-west and one towards the
 >   south, well lit
 > - a small ornate ship with beautiful sails, only a few hundred feet
 >   away to the south west.